junxit/us-congress-bills-113/bill.md

   - **(4)** address such other matters as the Under Secretary or the Advisory Committee believes would improve innovation in weather forecasting.
 - **(b)** *Composition*
   - **(1)** *In general* The Under Secretary shall appoint leading experts and innovators from all relevant fields of science and engineering that inform meteorology, including atmospheric chemistry, atmospheric physics, hydrology, social science, risk communications, electrical engineering, and computer modeling.
-  - **(2)** *Number* The Advisory Committee shall be composed of at least 12 members, with the chair of the Advisory Committee chosen from among the members.
+  - **(2)** *Number* The Advisory Committee shall be composed of at least 12 members, with the chair of the Advisory Committee chosen by the Under Secretary from among the members.
   - **(3)** *Restriction* The Under Secretary may not appoint a majority of members who are employees of NOAA-funded research centers.
 - **(c)** *Annual report* The Advisory Committee shall transmit annually to the Under Secretary a report on progress made by NOAA in adopting the Advisory Committee’s recommendations.
 The Under Secretary shall transmit a copy of such report to the Committee on Science, Space, and Technology of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate.
 - **(d)** *Duration* Section 14 of the Federal Advisory Committee Act (5 U.S.C.
 App.) shall not apply to the Advisory Committee until the date that is 5 years after the date of enactment of this Act.

 ## § 12.
 Interagency weather research and innovation coordination

-- **(a)** *Establishment* The Director of the Office of Science and Technology Policy shall establish an Interagency Committee for Advancing Weather Services to improve coordination of relevant weather research and forecast innovation activities across the Federal Government.
+- **(a)** *Establishment* The Director of the Office of Science and Technology Policy shall establish an Inter-agency Committee for Advancing Weather Services to improve coordination of relevant weather research and forecast innovation activities across the Federal Government.
 The Interagency Committee shall—
   - **(1)** include participation by the National Aeronautics and Space Administration, the Federal Aviation Administration, NOAA and its constituent elements, the National Science Foundation, and such other agencies involved in weather forecasting research as the President determines are appropriate;
   - **(2)** identify and prioritize top forecast needs and coordinate those needs against budget requests and program initiatives across participating offices and agencies; and
   - **(3)** share information regarding operational needs and forecasting improvements across relevant agencies.
-- **(b)** *Co-Chair* The Federal Coordinator for Meteorology shall serve as a co-chair of this panel.
+- **(b)** *Co-chair* The Federal Coordinator for Meteorology shall serve as a co-chair of this panel.
 - **(c)** *Further coordination* The Director shall take such other steps as are necessary to coordinate the activities of the Federal Government with those of the American weather industry, State governments, emergency managers, and academic researchers.

 ## § 13.
-Visiting OAR researchers program
+Oar and NWS exchange program

-- **(a)** *In general* The Assistant Administrator for OAR, in collaboration with the Assistant Administrator for NWS, may establish a program to detail OAR researchers to the NWS.
+- **(a)** *In general* The Assistant Administrator for OAR and the Assistant Administrator for NWS may establish a program to detail OAR personnel to the NWS and NWS personnel to OAR.
 - **(b)** *Goal* The goal of this program is to enhance forecasting innovation through regular, direct interaction between OAR’s world-class scientists and NWS’s operational staff.
-- **(c)** *Elements* The program shall allow no fewer than 5 and no more than 15 OAR staff to spend up to 1 year on detail to the NWS.
-Such detail shall be at any of the National Centers for Environmental Prediction or at any of the Regional Forecast Offices where such interaction could be productive in improving forecasting capabilities.
+- **(c)** *Elements* The program shall allow up to 10 OAR staff and NWS staff to spend up to 1 year on detail.
 Candidates shall be jointly selected by the Assistant Administrator for OAR and the Assistant Administrator for NWS.
 - **(d)** *Report* The Under Secretary shall report annually to the Committee on Science, Space, and Technology of the House of Representatives and to the Committee on Commerce, Science, and Transportation of the Senate on participation in such program and shall highlight any innovations that come from this interaction.

 ## § 14.
-Visiting Fellows at NWS
+Visiting fellows at NWS

 - **(a)** *In general* The Assistant Administrator for NWS may establish a program to host postdoctoral fellows and academic researchers at any of the National Centers for Environmental Prediction.
 - **(b)** *Goal* This program shall be designed to provide direct interaction between forecasters and talented academic and private sector researchers in an effort to bring innovation to forecasting tools and techniques available to the NWS.